CyberSecuriTim/osTicket-post-install-config/README.md

      - This will ensure that this agent is granted read only privileges on any tickets or tasks that are not assigned to his/her primary or extended accesss department(s).
        - Do not add this agent to any extended access departments.
    - Leave the default permissions assigned to this agent as is.
-   - Lastly, assign this agent to the "Level II Support" team.
+   - Assign this agent to the "Level II Support" team.

 ![image](https://github.com/user-attachments/assets/0f309702-8ddc-406a-ac4e-8492c0e02ccb)

+  - Finally, click "Create" to successfully create another help desk agent using your created help desk agent...I call that agentception 😏
 </p>